Reporter Outreach Logo

 Theory is great.
 Here's the actual sequence we'd recommend if you were starting today.

-Month 1: Audit and prioritize.
+1. Month 1 — Audit and prioritize.
 Run a technical audit (Google Search Console + Screaming Frog).
-Fix anything that's preventing proper crawling and indexing.
-Simultaneously, build a keyword list using Ahrefs or Semrush — prioritize terms where your domain authority makes ranking realistic.
-Long-tail keywords first.
-They're easier to win and often convert better than head terms.
+Fix anything preventing proper crawling and indexing.
+Build a keyword list using Ahrefs or Semrush — prioritize terms where your domain authority makes ranking realistic.
+Long-tail keywords first; they're easier to win and often convert better than head terms.

-Month 6+: Compound.
+4. Month 6+ — Compound.
 This is where the math gets interesting.
 Pages that have been building authority for six months start climbing faster because each new link compounds on top of existing ones.
 Content you published in month 2 starts ranking for keywords you didn't even target.
 Your domain authority rises, making future content easier to rank.
-This is the flywheel — and it's why organic SEO is worth the patience.
+The flywheel — and it's why organic SEO is worth the patience.

 Local SEO note: If you serve specific geographic areas, local optimization (Google Business Profile, local citations, location-specific keywords, reviews) can produce results faster than national SEO because competition is thinner and intent is highly specific.